zlnew/ease-button-ui/README.md

 } />
 ```

-What if you want to slots content inside the button?
+What if you want to `'slots'` content inside the button instead using `'text'` properties?
 Just do this:

 ```vue
 <ColorfulButton slot>